-module Kwformat:sig
+module Kwformat:sig..end

 val j : string -> string list -> string

-Nand's format::j
+Nand's format::j.

 Bug: right now "blank" is defined as just "" rather than nand's "whitespace".